 The Processor Interface (PI) data modules are the software data modules that integrate into the PI circuit card ports on the switch.
 A Processor Interface data module provides an interface to the Lucent INTUITY system.
-As you complete this procedure, see Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3, and R5/6 Switches (other than G3r, R5/6r and R6cis) in Chapter 2, "Switch Integration Planning".
+As you complete this procedure, see Worksheet D in Chapter 2, "Switch Integration Planning".